 A “Carbon Footprint” is a measure of the greenhouse gas (GHG) emissions associated with a wide variety of activities and products.
 The main reason to calculate the carbon footprint of your supply chain is to lower the amount of carbon dioxide that goes into the atmosphere.

 Wood products from sustainable forests have a negative carbon footprint.
 In other words, wood products store carbon.
-Even if the wood is cut down but not destroyed, the carbon that was fixed by photosynthesis would act as a long-term carbon store.
+Even if the wood is cut down but not destroyed, the carbon that was fixed by photosynthesis acts as a long-term carbon store.
 A negative carbon footprint is ideal for your supply chain.
 The emissions associated with harvesting, transporting, and processing of the wood products are small compared with the total amount of carbon stored in the wood itself.

 Your choice of pallets can help to reduce the carbon emissions of your supply chain.
-An industry wide shift in pallet usage could result in a decrease in greenhouse gas emissions on par with emissions from about one million U.S. households.
+An industry-wide shift in pallet usage could result in a decrease in greenhouse gas emissions on par with emissions from about one million U.S. households.

 In 2018, approximately 450 million shipping pallets were produced in the United States, and 1.9 billion were in circulation.
 To construct these pallets, about 100 million cubic meters of softwood lumber and 4.3 million cubic meters of hardwood lumber were consumed.
 Typically, between 30% to 40% of the annual U.S. hardwood lumber production is used to make crates & pallets.

 Weight is one of the key characteristics that influences the carbon emissions associated with pallet usage.
 The lighter the pallet, the better.
 Light-weight pallets require less fuel during multiple transportation stops, significantly reducing carbon emissions.